 Recipe: Tasting Spoons

 Brownies are something between a cake and a cookie, but it would be derelict to leave them out.
 Brownies are so simple to make that they are often a child's first baking project.
 For people torn between cakey and fudgy brownies, the recipe on the back of the Baker's unsweetened baking chocolate box has variations to suit either taste.
 (The original one-bowl recipe is on the fudgy side.)

 No compendium of chocolate cake would be complete without a nod to Rose Levy Beranbaum, author of "The Cake Bible."
-Her recipe, which appears in Food & Wine, is a bit more complicated than the rest, but the extra steps are worth it.
-The ingredient list includes cake flour rather than all-purpose flour, and the three-layer cake comes out fine-textured and richly flavored.
-An espresso ganache is spread between the layers and around the top and sides.
+Her recipe is a bit more complicated than the rest, but worth it.
+The ingredient list includes cake flour rather than all-purpose flour, and an espresso ganache is spread between the layers and around the top and sides.